Interference dynamics of matter-waves of SU($N$) fermions: Homodyne detection protocol

-The peculiar behaviour observed in Fig.~\ref{fig:maprp} (\textbf{b}) and (\textbf{c}) can be understood throught the cross-section of the momentum distribution depicted in Fig.~\ref{fig:alty} (\textbf{c}).
-Indeed, we find that the height of the momentum distribution peak/depression as $\phi$ is varied.
+The peculiar behaviour observed in Fig.~\ref{fig:maprp} (\textbf{b}) and (\textbf{c}) can be understood through the cross-section of the momentum distribution depicted in Fig.~\ref{fig:alty} (\textbf{c}).
+Indeed, we find that the height of the momentum distribution peak/depression varies with $\phi$.
 This phenomenon is more clear if one looks at the momentum distribution $n(0,0)$ at $k_{x}=k_{y}=0$, which shows the non-monotonous behaviour in the momentum distribution.
-On the other hand, the behaviour is monotonic for attractive interactions --Figs.~\ref{fig:alty} (\textbf{a}) and (\textbf{b}). \\
+On the other hand, the behaviour is monotonic for attractive interactions --Figs.~\ref{fig:alty} (\textbf{a}) and (\textbf{b}).
 The non-monotonous behaviour observed at infinite repulsion is the reason why the variance of the momentum distribution does not give good diagnostic tool in this regime.
 This is in sharp contrast with its attractive counterpart.